Sheena Rijwani

 Mistake #6: Lame, Casual Content

-If your email content does not add value, does not empower, does not motivate or excite your audience then you are committing hara-kiri.
+If your email content does not add value, empower, or motivate or excite your audience, then you are committing hara-kiri.

-Your audience or lead, or prospect receives an email from you for a purpose.
-To help them overcome a pain point or issue and sail towards smoother seas.
-They do not expect you to just pop in to say hi or discuss some tidbits of information that is lame.
+Your audience, lead, or prospect receives an email from you to help them overcome a pain point or issue and sail towards smoother seas.
+They do not expect you to just pop in to say hi or discuss some lame tidbits of information.

-Lame content in digital marketing is a cardinal crime.
-Especially when the person has invested single-focused attention to what is it that you want to say one-on-one through your email.
+Lame content in digital marketing is a cardinal crime, especially when the person has invested solely focused attention in what you want to say one-on-one through your email.

 Mistake #7: Technical Shortcomings

-People are no longer digitally connected through their desktop or workstations.
-They have laptops, smartphones, tablets to access information on the go.
+People are no longer digitally connected through their desktops or workstations.
+They have laptops, smartphones, and tablets to access information on the go.
 I hope you are mindful of that.

 Is your email message efficiently configured for mobile consumption?

-Are you mindful of the constraints like screen size, length of text, use of embedded images and videos and even the background and foreground color, the font that makes it easy to read?
+Are you mindful of constraints like screen size, text length, use of embedded images and videos, and even the background and foreground color and font that makes it easy to read?

 If not, that could be a turnoff for the otherwise eager audience.